ARTICLE 1 NAME

 ARTICLE 10 AMENDMENTS

 The Rules and Regulations may be amended by a vote of the Council at a regular meeting, provided that written notice including the text of the amendment is submitted to the Council members no less that two (2) weeks in advance of the meeting.

 ARTICLE 11 DISSOLUTION

 Upon dissolution of the Council for any reason, the assets of the Council, including, but not limited to cash, securities and real property, shall become Town of Holland property.

 ARTICLE 12 ANNUAL MEETING

-1. The annual meeting of the Council shall be held the First Wednesday in June for the purpose of electing officers.
+1. The annual meeting of the Council shall be held the Second Wednesday in June for the purpose of electing officers.

 2. Notice of the annual meeting shall be as provided for in the “open meeting law.”
 (The Council shall inform the general public through appropriate media at least two weeks in advance of said meeting.)